Exabyte143/Snake-/readme.md

 # Snake++

-Snake++ rewrite, I might make it work on linux in the future.
+Snake++ rewrite, it works on linux this time.

 ## Compiliation
-To compile you need [CMAKE](https://cmake.org/), and if you're on windows you can need [VCPKG](https://vcpkg.io/en/index.html) installed.
+To compile you need [CMAKE](https://cmake.org/), and if you're on windows you need [VCPKG](https://vcpkg.io/en/index.html) installed.

 ### If you're on Linux